Archive

 Photorealistic 3D scanning has unique requirements when compared to regular photography.
 Because a 3D model will be viewed from multiple perspectives, the 3D scanner must be able to capture multiple perspectives.
 Not only must you move left and right when scanning, you must also move up and down.
 This scissor jack was built to allow us to easily move the 3D-360 up and down.
 Tomorrow we begin scanning with this new capability.

-Categories: 3d, Camera Design, Prototype4, Uncategorized Tags:
+Categories: 3d, Camera Design Tags:

 First Low Resolution 3D Point Cloud from Proto-4F